-- 3. Run the on-demand backup: - a.
+- 1. Restart the watched AirWave server online. - 2.
+Log in to the CLI on the failover server as the admin user. - 3.
+Run the on-demand backup: - a.
 Select 2 to open the Backup menu and press Enter. - b.
 Select 1-1 to start the on-demand backup and press Enter.

-Figure 34: Running the Backup
+Figure 31: Running the Backup

 - 4. Configure the backup file transfer from the AirWave server to an external location: - a.
 Select 2 to open the Backup menu and press Enter. - b.
-Select 2-1 to configure the automatic transfer and set the backup destination.
+Select 2-1 to configure c automatic transfer and set the backup destination.
 Press Enter.

-Figure 35: Opening the Backup Destination Menu
+Figure 32: Opening the Backup Destination Menu